stitchdata/docs/_replication/loading/understanding-loading-behavior.md

           - The destination only supports or is configured to use Append-Only loading, **or**
           - The data doesn't have defined Primary Keys in the source **or** destination, **or**
           - The integration or table is pre-configured to use Append-Only loading

+      - title: "Historical loading"
+        anchor: "historical-conditions"
+        content: |
+          Historical loading is used when the destination only supports or is configured to use Historical loading.

   - title: "Examples"
     anchor: "examples"